weeklyhack/1-ph/README.md

 ## Download
-[Grab a precompiled binary here](https://github.com/1egoman/1-ph/tree/master/compiled) or, compile it yourself by cloning the repository and running `go build ph` in the root.
+[Grab a precompiled binary here](https://github.com/1egoman/1-ph/tree/master/compiled) or compile it yourself by cloning the repository and running `go build ph` in the root.
 Either way, copy the binary to somewhere in your $PATH, then run `ph help`.